 Under provisions of Section 7(a)(2) of the Endangered Species Act (ESA), a federal agency that authorizes, permits, or carries out activities must consult with USFWS to ensure that its actions will not jeopardize the continued existence of any listed species.
 A federal agency is required to consult with the USFWS if an action "may affect" listed species or designated critical habitat, even if the effects are expected to be beneficial.
 A "may affect" determination includes actions that are "not likely to adversely affect," as well as "likely to adversely affect" listed species.
 If the action is "not likely to adversely affect" listed species (i.e., the effects are beneficial, insignificant, or discountable), and if the USFWS agrees with that determination and provides written concurrence thereof, then no further consultation is required.
 If the action is "likely to adversely affect" listed species, then the federal action agency must request initiation of formal consultation.
 This request is made in writing to the USFWS and must include a complete initiation package.
-Formal consultation concludes when the USFWS issues a biological opinion to the federal action agency.
-More detailed information regarding threatened and endangered species in the project area is provided in Section E.8.7.
+Formal consultation regarding threatened and endangered species in the Project area is provided in Section E.8.7.